(Originally published in “Popular Lately” on MindBodyGreen.com)

 The first thing I do when I wake up is cup my hands, as if I’m holding water in them, in front of my heart.
 I then affirm that the powers of abundance, wisdom, and personal power reside in the palms of my very own two hands.

-This is an ancient self-affirmation ritual I learned from my Ayurveda teacher, Acharya Shunya (who grew up in a family of Vedic sages who have been practicing this sacred ritual for thousands of years), to connect with that great, indwelling soul power that resides in each and every one of us.
+This is an ancient self-affirmation ritual I learned, to connect with that great, indwelling soul power that resides in each and every one of us.

 We use our hands to work, play, cook, eat, clean, type, hold, touch, and otherwise act and interact with the world in an infinite number of ways.
 When we mindfully gaze at our hands each morning, we’re empowered to bless our own hands to act in ways that can most optimally benefit ourselves and others.